Que Sera, Sera: Unpacking the Language and Cultural Significance of a Timeless Phrase

 Q: Is "Que sera, sera" always a positive phrase?

 A: No, the interpretation depends heavily on context.
-While it can convey a sense of peaceful acceptance, it can also express resignation or helplessness depending on the situation.
+While it can convey a sense of peaceful acceptance, it can also express resignation or helplessness depending on the situation And that's really what it comes down to..

 Q: What's the difference between the Spanish phrase and the English translation?